tektutor/jenkins-sep-2021/README.md

 ### What is a Docker Container?
   - is an instance of Docker Image
   - an application process
+  - are not an OS but they mimic(appear like a VM)
+  - they do not OS Kernel, it shares the kernel just like how other application process shares the underlying OS kernel.
   - runs in its network namespace
-  - has it own Network Stack, hence it has its own Network Interface Card(NIC)
+  - has it own Network Stack(OSI Layers), hence it has its own software defined Network Interface Card(NIC)
   - has an IP Address (Private)
   - supports 3 types of Network
        - Bridge network (172.17.0.0/16)